 Furthermore, Google recommends adding search filters to increase search usability and make results more relevant to users’ queries.
 If possible, adding relevant search suggestions can improve overall user experience significantly.

 Understanding how Google indexes mobile websites is probably the most important steps to ensuring that you will be delivering a consistent experience that helps drive traffic and increase conversions.
 When implementing an effective mobile website, taking note of the points above will give you an advantage over your competitors, and will allow you to also gain more exposure due to your website being more visible to Google.
 Once user experience improves, Google will definitely rank your website higher, which will boost conversions and get you more sales rapidly.
-You may consider hiring a professional SEO company or web design firm to help you get your mobile website out to your audience, as this will likely save you time and help you get results much faster.
+You may consider hiring a SEO agency London or web design firm to help you get your mobile website out to your audience, as this will likely save you time and help you get results much faster.

 Joe Ryan is the Founder & CEO of UK online marketing agency, Digital Search Group, which specialises in smart internet marketing.
 He is a specialist in online marketing strategy and brand building.
 When he’s not considering the next best online marketing strategy with his team, he enjoys travel and spending time with his family.